 Daniel Herskedal - Voyage

-Daniel comes to Molde cathedral with his regular ensemble – and in addition the faboulous syrian Oud-player Maher Mahmoud.
-Viola-player Bergmund Waal Skaslien, percussionist Helge Norbakken and pianist Eyolf Dale, completes a rich ensemble that can evoke tones and atmospheres from the fervently beautiful to the dramatic and powerful.
-The music has a distinct flavour of the middle east, but inspiration from other parts of the world also play into a rich musikal expression.
+Herskedal comes home to Molde Cathedral with his regular ensemble – and in addition the fabulous Syrian Oud-player Maher Mahmoud.
+Viola-player Bergmund Waal Skaslien, percussionist Helge Norbakken and pianist Eyolf Dale, completes a rich ensemble that can evoke tones and atmospheres – from the fervently beautiful to the dramatic and powerful.
+The music has a distinct flavour of the middle east, but inspiration from other parts of the world also play into a rich musical expression.

-Daniels new release on british Edition Records is called Voyage.
-This is starting point of much of what we will hear in the cathedral.
-The album is released in March, and allaboutjazz.com writes in their review: «Herskedal is a musician and composer of extraordinary ability who is pushing the boundaries of his instrument to the limit.
+His latest release on British Edition Records is called Voyage, which is the starting point of much of what we'll hear in the cathedral.
+The album was released in March and allaboutjazz.com notes in their review, «Herskedal is a musician and composer of extraordinary ability who is pushing the boundaries of his instrument to the limit.
 Voyage emerges as Daniel’s definitive statement so far, merging awe-inspiring beauty with a refreshingly original sound.
-The music is supremely melodic, tinged with rythmical flare and bvibrant colors»
+The music is supremely melodic, tinged with rhythmical flare and vibrant colors»

-This smells like a home-team-win in the cathedral Friday night in the cathedral.
+This really smells like a home-team-win in the cathedral, Friday 19 July.